- Scottish Great Highland Bagpipes Golden Engraved MountsSpecial Price $180.00 Regular Price $200.00

-Musical instruments can be divided into two main categories: acoustic and electronic.
-Acoustic instruments use air vibrations to create sound, while electronic instruments use electrical signals to do so.
+Acoustic instruments use air vibrations to create sound.
 Acoustic instruments are further divided into subcategories based on their method of producing sound: percussion, stringed, brass, and woodwind.
+Electronic instruments use electrical signals to create sound.
 Electronic instruments can be divided into subcategories based on their function: synthesizers, samplers, and sequencers.

 Some musical instruments are designed for specific purposes, such as signaling (trumpet, bugle) or communication (drum).
 Others are designed for more general purposes, such as entertaining (piano, guitar) or producing music (flute, violin).
 In some cases, an instrument may serve multiple purposes (e.g., a trumpet can be used for signaling or entertaining).